 The front fitting of the drive shaft can be reached under the radiator, from the right side of the power unit, using a grease gun with a 33 cm (13 inch) or longer rubber hose.
 Remove the right engine cover and rotate the drive shaft so the grease fitting is pointed directly toward the right side of the power unit.
-Insert the hose from the right side, in line with the grease fitting.
+Insert the hose from the right side, under the hydraulic couplers and the radiator, directly in line with the grease fitting.
 Push the hose onto the grease fitting and hold in place while greasing.
 The rear fitting can be reached by pulling back the canvas debris barrier to the rear of the radiator.